Simulation of quantum mechanics

 General quantum simulation

 Besides quantum computing, libquantum is able to compute the time-evolution of arbitrary Hamiltonians, including time-dependent ones.
 This is done via numerical integration of the Schrödinger equation.
-Computing the time-evolution for time-independent Hamiltonians via exact diagonalization is currently under development.
+Computing the time-evolution for time-independent Hamiltonians via exact diagonalization is also possible.

 Features

-- Optional time-evolution using fourth-order Runge-Kutta, including optimizations for sparse Hamiltonians
+• Optional time-evolution using fourth-order Runge-Kutta or exact diagonalization, including optimizations for sparse Hamiltonians

 Requirements